New mums: your body in the first week after birth

 - Lie on your side and do some pelvic floor exercises.

 - Take some paracetamol or other mild pain relief.
+Ask your doctor or midwife which pain relievers are best for you, especially if you’re breastfeeding.

 - Gently pat the area dry with a soft towel or cloth after each wash.